|

 33. Allow cabinets time to dry, and then re-install and add hardware!

 We opted for hidden hinges this go-round.
-I will have a blog post coming on this soon!
+You can see how we did this here.

 I hope this tutorial for repainting painted kitchen cabinets helps you in your own kitchen cabinet makeover!
 It honestly feels like we have new cabinets, and we are THRILLED.